pfdubois/BridgeBidding/source/Lebensohl.rst

 Since life will usually be easy for us after we open 1N, opponents are motivated to interfere.
 That uses up the room we need to decide our :term:`strain` and level.
-Lebensohl gives up one natural reply in order to effectively double the remaining space.
+Lebensohl gives up one natural reply in order to effectively double the remaining bidding space.

 Suppose we open 1N and this is overcalled.
 Of course, if responder is weak they need do nothing.
 But what if responder is competitive or better?